surgiie/blade-cli/README.md

 ```

+### Dry Run/Show Rendered Contents

+If you would like to output the contents of a rendered file to your terminal and not actually save the file, you may add the `--dry-run` flag when rendering a single file:

+`blade render example.yaml --some-var=example --dry-run`

+This will echo/output the rendered contents of `example.yaml` only.

 ### Processing an entire directory of files

 You may also pass the path to a directory instead of a single file.
 This might be useful if you like to group template files in a directory and want to render them all with a single command: